AlexandreGazagnes/ethOS-update-manager/README.md

   * reset : reset all parametres to orginal configuration
   * show : print out all parametres in use

-* **reboot-aut** : set auto reboot autorisation to eanle automatic rig management mode.
-Rig will reboot when GPUs no detected/no    wroking, hrate obvious problem, overwarming, etc etc  **+ OPTION**:
+* **reboot-aut** : set auto reboot autorisation to enale automatic rig management mode.
+Rig will reboot when GPUs no detected/no    working, hrate obvious problem, overwarming.
+(Full list in doc/)  **+ OPTION**:
   * on  : enable (DEFAULT and RECOMMENDED)
   * off : disable
   * set : set specific auto reboot parametre(s) : temp, hrate...